 In addition to representing underwriters and issuers in securities transactions, John helps publicly traded clients comply with corporate laws, securities laws and SEC regulations.
 He advises clients on 1934 Act filings, corporate governance, SBICs, franchising matters, REITS, insider-trading compliance, anti-takeover and fiduciary duty matters and has substantial experience in issues surrounding stock-based employee benefit and similar plans.

-In addition to his roles with the Hampton Roads Business Hall of Fame and the 757 Angels, John serves as a member of the boards of directors for Virginia Beach Vision and Tidewater Venture Mentors.
+In addition to his roles with the Hampton Roads Business Hall of Fame and the 757 Angels, John serves as a member of the boards of directors for Virginia Bio, Virginia Beach Vision and Tidewater Venture Mentors.
 He is a board member and former president of the Virginia Venture Capital Forum, and he was formerly on the board of the Council for Entrepreneurial Development (CED) and Junior Achievement of Greater Hampton Roads.
+In 2021, he was elected to the Board of Trustees of the Chesapeake Bay Academy.

 John is an adjunct professor at the William & Mary Law School, where he teaches a class on Entrepreneurship and the Law.
 A frequent speaker, he lectures on M&A transactions, federal and state securities law, funding, venture capital and private equity topics.

-He has been ranked by Chambers USA for Corporate/M&A Law (2019); listed in The Best Lawyers in America© for Tax Law and Corporate Law (2011-present); and listed in Virginia Super Lawyers for Securities & Corporate Finance (2010-present).
+He has been ranked by Chambers USA for Corporate/M&A Law (2019); listed in The Best Lawyers in America® for Tax Law and Corporate Law (2011-present), Venture Capital Law, Mergers and Acquisitions Law, Leveraged Buyouts and Private Equity Law (2023); and listed in Virginia Super Lawyers for Securities & Corporate Finance (2010-present).
 He has also been listed as one of the Top Lawyers of Virginia by CoVa Biz Magazine (2017-present) and Martindale-Hubbell has rated him an AV attorney, its highest rating available.
+John is also listed among the "Legal Elite" by Virginia Business magazine (2020-present).

 John is a Phi Beta Kappa graduate from the University of Virginia.
 He graduated from the University of Virginia School of Law in 1984.